Diary, 2026

 The Nile runs from Lake Victoria in the south to the Mediterranean Sea in the north.
 Adorably, the Egyptian hieroglyph for 𓊛 “to go north” is a boat with it’s sail furled, since the current alone is sufficient to carry it downstream, while the hieroglyph for 𓊝 “to go south” is a boat with it’s sail set, since one needs the wind to carry it upstream against the current.

-But this is even more elegant when one considers that the Osiris myth uses the Nile as something of the world axis: the south is towards the Sun, towards the light, towards the spiritual world, while the north is away from the Sun, away from the light, away from the spiritual world.
+But this is even more elegant when one considers that the Osiris myth uses the Nile as something of the world-axis: the south is towards the Sun, towards the light, towards the spiritual world, while the north is away from the Sun, away from the light, away from the spiritual world.
 (This is why Horos was born in the north at Buto, in the material world, and each successive battle with Seth extended his dominion further and further south into the spiritual world.)
 These hieroglyphs therefore suggest it’s easy to let the current carry you downstream towards the material; but if you want to go upstream, towards the spiritual, it takes work.

 7 Apr 2026: Kroisos and the Oracles